Xtraball/SiberianCMS-Doc/docs/stack/frameworks.md

 Below you'll find a complete list of the various frameworks we use both in Editor, Backoffice & Applications.

+Most of our Cordova & Ionic libraries are customized for Siberian.

 ## Editor

 The main codebase inside the editor is powered with `jQuery` and `bootstrap`.